ml-tooling/ml-hub/README.md

 Go to the admin panel (1) and create a new user (2).
 You can then start the standard workspace for that user or create a new workspace (see second image).
 Via the ssh access button (3), you can send the user a command to connect to the started workspace via ssh.
+For more information about the ssh-feature in the workspace, checkout [this documentation section](https://github.com/ml-tooling/ml-workspace#ssh-access).
+If you created a workspace for another user, it might be necessary to click access on the workspace and authorize once per user to be able to use the ssh-access button.

 <img width=100% alt="Picture of admin panel" src="https://github.com/ml-tooling/ml-hub/raw/master/docs/images/admin-panel.png">
 <img width=100% alt="Picture of admin panel" src="https://github.com/ml-tooling/ml-hub/raw/master/docs/images/create-workspace.png">